rh-soln-pattern-sentiment-analysis/sentiment-analysis-model/README.md

  -X sasl.password="$RHOAS_SERVICE_ACCOUNT_CLIENT_SECRET" -C
 ```

-You should see the output here after analysis.
+You should see the output here on this second terminal after analysis.

+You can also check in the Kafka UI and specific topic messages.
+The output will be in json format.